callumalpass/obsidian-biblib/README.md

 - **Pandoc-compatible**: Since your references use CSL-compatible structure, they work seamlessly with pandoc citations and bibliographies.
 - **No external dependencies**: Everything stays in your vault, with no reliance on third-party applications.

-This approach has proven effective for personal academic workflows over multiple years, offering the perfect balance of simplicity and power.
+This approach has proven effective for my personal academic workflow for several years, offering the perfect balance of simplicity and power.
 When combined with plugins like [PDF++](https://github.com/RyotaUshio/obsidian-pdf-plus), BibLib creates a comprehensive environment for managing both reference metadata and annotations in a unified, interlinked system.

 ## Features

 - Create literature notes with complete bibliographic information
 - Support for various publication types (articles, books, chapters, etc.)
+- Create book chapter entries that inherit properties from their container book
 - Add and manage contributors with different roles (authors, editors, translators, etc.)
-- Link to PDF/EPUB attachments with configurable storage options
+- Link to PDF/EPUB attachments with flexible options:
+  - Import files (copy to bibliography folder)
+  - Link to existing files in your vault
 - Full support for Citation Style Language (CSL) fields
 - Customizable note prefixes and file locations
 - Automatic creation of contributor links